SathiyamoorthiSowmiya/Sowmi_Proj/README.md

 - 🔐 **Login**: Admins log in using their credentials.
 - 📊 **Dashboard**: Access the admin dashboard to manage the system.
 - ** 📅 Events Management**:
-  -➕ Create Event: Fill in the event details and save.
+  - Create Event: Fill in the event details and save.
-  - ❌ Delete Event: Select an event to delete from the list.
+  -  Delete Event: Select an event to delete from the list.
 - **📝Leave Management**:
   - Review leave requests and either ✅ accept or ❌ reject them.
 - **👥Employee Management**:
-  -➕ Add Employee: Fill in the employee details and save.
+  - Add Employee: Fill in the employee details and save.
-  - ❌ Delete Employee: Select an employee to delete from the list.
+  - Delete Employee: Select an employee to delete from the list.

+- **💰Payroll Management**:
-- **💰Payroll Management**: *(Upcoming Feature)* Will allow admins to add and manage payroll information.
+-  Will allow admins to add and manage payroll information.

-###👩‍💻 Employee Interface
+### 👩‍💻 Employee Interface
 - **🔐Login**: Employees log in using their credentials.
 - **📊Dashboard**: Access the employee dashboard to manage personal information and requests.

-- **History Management**:
-  - Add History: Fill in the history details and save.
+- **History Management**: Add History: Fill in the history details and save.
-- **📝Leave Requests**:
-  - Add Leave Request: Fill in the leave request details and submit.
+- **📝Leave Requests**: Add Leave Request: Fill in the leave request details and submit.
 - **✏️Update Personal Details**: Update any personal details and save changes.
 - **📆Events**: View the list of events created by the admin.

----

-##📧 Demo Credentials
+## 📧 Demo Credentials

 Use the following demo credentials to explore the application:
   👩‍💼 Admin side